vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 | -------- | ---- | ----- | --------- | ------------------------- |
 | 4321     | 1234 | 66    | -         | H[1,1234,66,0,0,0,0,0..0] |

-Merkle root hash equals to the hash of the leaf node, which is `H[1,1234,66,0,0..0]`, since there's no other leaves in the tree. `keyPrime` equals to Path.
+Merkle root hash equals to the hash of the leaf node, which is `H[1,1234,66,0,0..0]`, since there are no other leaves in the tree. `keyPrime` equals to Path.

-Graphical representation:
+Graphical Representation:

 [![one leaf](figures/one-leaf.png)](https://i.imgur.com/RmxHyCF.png)